3loop/loop-decoder/packages/transaction-decoder/README.md

 $ npm i @3loop/transaction-decoder
 ```

 To begin using the Loop Decoder, you need to create an instance of the LoopDecoder class.
-At a minimum, you must provide three callback functions:
+At a minimum, you must provide three data loaders:

 -   `getProvider`: This function returns an ethers JsonRpcProvider based on the chain ID.
--   `getContractMeta`: This function returns contract meta-information.
+-   `contractMetaStore`: This object has 2 properties `get` and `set` that returns and caches contract meta-information.
 See the `ContractData` type for the required properties.
--   `getContractAbi`: This function returns the contract or fragment ABI based on the chain ID, address, and/or signature.
+-   `abiStore`: Similarly, this object has 2 properties `get` and `set` that returns and cache the contract or fragment ABI based on the chain ID, address, and/or signature.

 ```ts
 import { TransactionDecoder } from '@3loop/transaction-decoder'